sandeepnmenon/sandeepnmenon/README.md

 -->

 ## I'm currently working and reading on
-1. Multi-modal deep learning models that combines multiple sensors on autonomou vehicles to learn a unified semantic representation of the surroundings
+1. Multi-modal deep learning models that combines multiple sensors on autonomous vehicles to learn a unified semantic representation of the surroundings
 1. Energy based models
 1. GPT and diffusion models to generate stories